NYUDataBootcamp/Book/py-fun1.md

 d = '12.34'
 ```

 What do you see?
-The first two are probably obvious:  we assign the characters in single quotes on the right to the variables on the left.
+The first two are probably obvious:  We assign the characters in single quotes on the right to the variables on the left.

-The third line is something new:  we add the string `some` to the string `thing`.
+The third line is something new:  We add the string `some` to the string `thing`.
 What would you expect to get?
 Try `print(c)` to find out.
 That gives us the answer: `c = 'something'`.
-We've simply stitched the two strings together, one after the other.
+We've simply stitched the two strings together, one after the other. **WOW...** this is awesome.

 Strings also allow us to produce better-looking output.
 In the previous section, for example, we can change the statement `print(z)` to `print('The value of z is ', z)`.
 The first argument (or input), `'The value of z is '`, is a string.
 The second argument, `z`, is a variable.
 Together they produce the output `The value of z is  0.6666666666666666`, which is clearer than the number `0.6666666666666666` on its own.
 Or we could spread this over two lines: